New Releases by Charles Wilson

 The Castle of Heavenly Bliss

-MYSTERY AND SUSPENSE Revised 2022 It is 1975.
+MYSTERY AND SUSPENSE It is 1975.
 GERDA VROUWENDIJK, under the name of Edith Bicknell, arrives in the isolated rural town of Binawarra to take up a teaching position in the local high school.
 Ms. Vrouwendijk is confident she can keep her disguise and purpose hidden, as well as her sinister connections.
 But she has not reckoned on Florence Barker.
 Independent Miss Barker, of mature age, outwardly severe, and feared by the townspeople (‘you will call me Miss Barker’), is not at all what she seems.
 Nor has the memory of a brief meeting fifteen years earlier in Middelburg, Holland, with the crippled local priest, Fr van Engelen, come back to Ms. Vrouwendijk.
 These slips in her otherwise meticulous planning will prove critical.
 Canny Miss Barker and Fr van Engelen set about discovering what Edith Bicknell is doing in their obscure little country town, and why she has an interest in the beautiful, outwardly aloof Estella Winterbine.
 Her motivations appear ideological but what the ideology is exactly is a mystery.
 A tense game of cat and mouse follows as Ms. Vrouwendijk’s manipulation of people and events becomes ever more complex.
 When a senior teacher is found dead at the bottom of a peak (called Death Rock by the local youth), and the local newspaper begins attacking staid Bill Huckerby, the principal of Binawarra High School, Ms. Vrouwendijk’s plans – whatever their aim – seem to have an unstoppable momentum.
 Then Estella goes missing.
 Former SAS captain and Vietnam veteran, Geoffrey Shawcross, sets off in a pursuit that takes him across the world to France and then to the Castle of Heavenly Bliss in the Dutch province of Zeeland.
-Mystery and thrill go together as Geoff searches for the girl he has fallen in love with.
-The CONCILIAR SERIES consists of eight connected but stand-alone stories.
-The themes of the ‘Goddess’, neo-paganism, the occult, and Gnosticism are threads through the stories.
-The Second Vatican Council and the cultural revolution of the 1960s and 1970s (1965-1975) form the background.
-The author strives to recreate the atmosphere of the times.
-The first book in the series was TIMES OF DISTRESS, the Second book, FEELINGS DIE NOT IN SILENCE, and the third DESCENT IN TO HADES: A SPIRITUAL JOURNEY, then comes COUNTERCULTURE DREAMS, book 4, due late 2022, followed by THE END OF HOPE, book 5, due early 2023.
-Extensively revised THE CASTLE OF HEAVENLY BLISS book 6 is republished August 2022.
+Mystery and thrill go together as Geoff searches for the girl he has grown to love.
+He discovers Gerda Vrouwendijk''s deadly purpose and fears he may be too late.
+SIXTIES SERIES The SIXTIES SERIES will consist of eight connected but stand-alone stories.
+The cultural revolution of the 1960s (1960-1975) and the Second Vatican Council are the social, cultural, and political background.
+The author who lived through the turmoil of those times recreates its atmosphere.
+The themes of neo-paganism and Gnosticism are threads through the stories.
+Book 1 TIMES OF DISTRESS Book 2 IN THIS VALE OF TEARS Book 3 COUNTERCULTURE DREAMS Book 4 THE DREAM BECOMES A NIGHTMARE due Sept 2024 Book 5 THE CASTLE OF HEAVENLY BLISS Book 6 A SENSE OF LOSS due 2025 Book 7 WHERE TO NOW? due 2026 Book 8 A LONG WAY BACK due 2027

 One Road to Riches?